-When you make a Video-CD, make sure it contains at least version 3.0 of the Video-CD on CD-i application, since the preceeding versions do not adapt themselves to the disc's contents.
-They need to be customized at program level to work on a particular disc.
+When you make a Video-CD, make sure it contains at least version 3.0 of the Video-CD on CD-i application, since the preceding versions do not adapt themselves to the disc's contents and need to be customized at program level to work on a particular disc.
 Beginning with version 3.0, when the application is placed on a Video-CD without any customization, it looks for the disc's contents (tracks, chapters, the disc's name, etc.) and presents a menu accordingly.

 Version 3.x of the application is especially designed for Video-CD 1.1, it recognizes the tracks and the chapter numbers.
-Version 4.x is especially designed for Video-CD 2.0, this version displays Video-CD menu structures, stills, etc. When you make a Video-CD 2.0 disc which includes special 2.0 features (like the menu's and stills), and you want to be able to use them on a CD-i player, you must use at least version 4.0 of the application.
+Version 4.x is especially designed for Video-CD 2.0, this version displays Video-CD menu structures, stills, etc. When you make a Video-CD 2.0 disc which includes special 2.0 features (like the menus and stills), and you want to be able to use them on a CD-i player, you must use at least version 4.0 of the application.
 When you place a 3.x application on a Video-CD 2.0 disc, you will still be able to access tracks and chapters, but you won't see menu screens.
-This is because the menus in a 3.x application need to be made especially for CD-i, and this is not taken care of by any Video-CD creation tool to date.
+This is because the menus in a 3.x application need to be made especially for CD-i.
 On the other hand, when you place a 4.x application on a Video-CD 1.1 disc, or on a Video-CD 2.0 disc without any menu screens or stills, you will see the standard version of the application, adapted to the discs contents.

 Please note: some CD-R tools with Video-CD creation functionality include a version of Video-CD on CD-i that is not adapted to the Video-CD version that is created.
 For example: Adaptec Easy CD Creator 4 creates Video-CD 2.0 discs with menus but includes a 3.x application.
 As explained above this works fine, but some features are then not available on CD-i players.

 6.3.3 How can I customize the Video-CD on CD-i 3.x application?

-Version 3.x of the Video-CD on CD-i application can be extensively customized for display exclusively on CD-i players.
+Version 3.x of the Video-CD on CD-i application can be extensively customized with options exclusively for playback on CD-i players.
 This allows for the replacement of the default background image, for the creation of menus with hotspots which direct to other menus or video sequences and for the adjustment of all kinds of settings of the application.

 Most Video-CD creation tools do not allow you to make these CD-i specific adaptations.
 Especially when menu-screens are concerned, this involves heavy knowledge of the format of the image files and menu screens.
-The way on how to make these screens and menus is defined in the Product Information and Installation Notes manual that is provided with the application when you buy a license from Philips.
-Contact your CD-R software vendor for a copy when the application was provided with your CD-R creation tool.
+The way on how to make these screens and menus is defined in the Product Information and Installation Notes manual that is provided with the application when you bought a license from Philips.

 Besides the menu screens, there is also a general configuration file called CDI_VCD.CFG which is placed in the /CDI directory on the Video-CD.
-It is a simple ASCII text file that is being read by the application at startup, which then adapt itself to the given configuration.
-It contains settings to change the color of the cursor, the type of background replacement, wether the menu bar should be able to be recalled, the timecode to start with on a second disc, the initial track number (on a second disc in a multi disc set), the initial subtitle language and color, the bumper interruption time, the time out value and wether the scan options should be available.
-The last one might be important, please refer to Why can't I fast forward or reverse with some discs? hereafter.
+It is a simple ASCII text file that is read by the application at startup, which then adapt itself to the given configuration.
+It contains settings to change the color of the cursor, the type of background replacement, whether the menu bar should be able to be called up on screen, the timecode to start with on a second disc, the initial track number (on a second disc in a multi disc set), the initial subtitle language and color, the bumper interruption time, the timeout value and whether the scan options should be available.
+This last option might be important, please refer to Why can't I fast forward or reverse with some discs? hereafter.